9 rebels, 3 Indian soldiers killed in Kashmir fighting

-SRINAGAR, India (AP) — Nine rebels and three Indian soldiers were killed in two gunbattles in disputed Kashmir, an Indian army official said Sunday.
+SRINAGAR, India (AP) — Nine rebels and three Indian soldiers were killed in a pair of gunbattles in disputed Kashmir, an Indian army official said Sunday.

 Indian soldiers killed five suspected militants along the highly militarized de facto front line in Keran sector on Sunday as an armed group of militants infiltrated from the Pakistani side of Kashmir into the Indian-controlled part, said Col. Rajesh Kalia, an Indian army spokesman.

 Kalia said three soldiers were also killed.
-However, he did not specify the number of injured, saying that some others who were injured were undergoing treatment.
+He did not specify the number of injured, saying only that some others who were injured were undergoing treatment.

 There was no independent confirmation of the incident.